moonstreet/moonstreet/content/post/devops/go-webserver.md

 The last Golang post was a little bit lame so let's do something more interesting now.
 Let's create a webserver.

+To create a simple webserver, we need:

+* a function that can serve a page in browser (using http obviously)
+* it should listen at a port
+* it should respond to incoming requests
+* it should be able to write content to the page

 First create a new project structure:

 ```sh
 mkdir -p ~/go/src/httpserver
 ```
 Then create this file:

 ```sh